 How about that heat!

-While we are enjoying the warm weather out and about in the Bay just remember that our pets feet are prone to receive burns caused by the heat that comes from the concrete.
+While we are enjoying the warm weather out and about in the Bay just remember that our pets feet are prone to burn caused by the heat that comes from the pavement.
 Even though our pets have very thick pads it is important to understand that they are made of skin that’s just as sensitive as our feet.

 How can you tell if the ground is too hot?